SCORPIA2004/STARS-Autologger/README.md

 5. Enter your login details in the "loginDetails.txt" file
 6. Click on "STARS Autologger v1.3"
 7. A new Chrome window will open that will automatically sign you in to STARS.
+8. (Optional) Click and drag the "STARS Autologger v1.3" shortcut to your taskbar to pin it there.

 ## Known issues:
 Chrome keeps updating their chromedriver and it's possible you might get a version conflict (similiar to below).
 Just follow the steps below to fix it: